 I found myself at this same crossroads about 7 months ago.
 I spent so much time marketing others that I forgot to market myself.
 Without prioritizing my budget and putting marketing first, there is no way I’d be writing this post today.
-So if you’re trying to figure out what to do next, let me give you 5 reasons inbound marketing is the best option to grow your cash strapped small business.
+So if you’re trying to figure out what to do next, let me give you 5 reasons inbound marketing is the best option to grow your cash-strapped small business.

-The problem with many outbound marketing tactics like direct mail, paid ads or commercials is that proving ROI is much more difficult.
+The problem with many outbound marketing tactics like direct mail, paid ads, or commercials is that proving ROI is much more difficult.
 Inbound focuses on tracking results month-by-month and year-over-year.
 This allows you to see trends and look for ways to increase ROI.
 By establishing links between marketing activities and results, Inbound once again drives down the cost per lead and increases conversions.
 This means more money in the bank for your small business.

-Instead of dictating to your audience what they want or need next, Inbound lets your audience lead the way by how they interact with your offers, products and services.
+Instead of dictating to your audience what they want or need next, Inbound lets your audience lead the way by how they interact with your offers, products, and services.
 By looking at past successes and failures, we can make educated guesses as to what we need to do next.
-This once again drives cost down because you focus on the things that are producing results and stop doing things that don’t.
+This once again drives costs down because you focus on the things that are producing results and stop doing things that don’t.

 Ever heard the saying, “What gets measured, gets managed?”
-While many business owners have Google analytics, most never look at it.
-According Hubspot’s State of Inbound 2015, respondents who achieved greater ROI in 2015 than the previous year were approximately 20% more likely to check their marketing analytics three or more times per week (or have someone on their team do so).
-By checking and tracking your data you can make better decision on whether or not what you are doing is actually working.
+While many business owners have Google Analytics, most never look at it.
+According to Hubspot’s State of Inbound 2015, respondents who achieved greater ROI in 2015 than the previous year were approximately 20% more likely to check their marketing analytics three or more times per week (or have someone on their team do so).
+By checking and tracking your data you can make a better decision on whether or not what you are doing is actually working.
 When you are already running on a tight budget, it’s even more important that you spend your time and money on things that produce results.

-In the past 7 months my agency has grown exponentially.
-We beat last years’ revenue in July and are setting ourselves up for an even more success next year.
+In the past 7 months, my agency has grown exponentially.
+We beat last year’s revenue in July and are setting ourselves up for even more success next year.
 None of this would have been possible if we sat back and made the excuse, “We just don’t have it in the budget to market ourselves right now.”
 The truth is, you have to market if you want to grow.
 So, if you are going to market your business, wouldn’t you want to do it in the most effective way?